 Elk tags are most often acquired through lottery tag draws, but there are states that offer over-the-counter tags, even for non-residents.
 You can hunt them DIY on public land if you like to camp and are map-savvy.
 If you’d prefer a helping hand, there are dozens of reputable hunting guides who can get you where you’re going via horseback or llama and tent camp if you like roughing it, or with a wake-up call in a five-star lodge, whichever you prefer.

 For more information, see our friends at Rocky Mountain Elk Foundation.

-https://youtu.be/tMrOId2RQEE?t=10In this video, Connecticut Hunter Education Instructor Dieter Bromkamp explains the importance of having and maintaining a solid scent control regimen and offers many tips that you can implement before your next hunt.
+https://youtu.be/tMrOId2RQEEIn this video, Conn.
+Hunter Education Instructor Dieter Bromkamp explains the importance of having and maintaining a solid scent control regimen and offers many tips that you can implement before your next hunt.

 The 6.5sIt’s not all hype.
 The reason why 6.5mm cartridges are exploding in popularity is because they are ultra-efficient.
 Bullets of this diameter are easily configured to have extremely high ballistic coefficients.
 That, combined with their relatively small size, means that compared to cartridges of similar powder capacity, the 6.5s will almost always do more, in terms of external and terminal ballistics, with less recoil.
 See the list of top 6.5s at Field & Stream